CHSAA releases new schedule with drastic changes, sees football, volleyball, soccer move to March

 “Everyone is going to have their opinion about it and there are going to be a lot of armchair quarterbacks on this one,” Aspen High School athletic director Martha Richards said.
 “But the fact of the matter is, I think they did a really good job and were very thoughtful about it.
 Again, we are trying to plan sports during a pandemic.
 There is nothing easy about that.”

-After getting the go ahead from the state health officials, CHSAA has given four sports the thumbs up to compete this fall: boys golf, boys tennis, softball and cross country.
-Each of those seasons will conclude by mid October, and no sports will be played from then through the New Year.
+After getting the go-ahead from state health officials, CHSAA has given four sports the thumbs-up to compete this fall: boys golf, boys tennis, softball and cross country.
+Each of those seasons will conclude by mid-October, and no sports will be played from then through the new year.

 The typical winter sports — basketball, girls swimming, ice hockey, skiing and wrestling — won’t start until the first week of January.